The Plan (Six Feet Under): Plot summary

 Ruth comes home late at night from her seminar, and finds Claire waiting for her on the couch.
 Ruth mentions that she will be attending more seminars of "The Plan" because she has already paid for the coursework and does not want to appear rude.
 Ruth begins to use jargon from the course in her conversation with Claire, and then Ruth complains that she cannot yet go to sleep for she must first do "homework" from the course.
 This homework includes writing a letter to her dead mother forgiving her for "all the terrible things she did to me", and writing a letter to herself, describing how she will "renovate" her life.
 As Nate prepares for the funeral, his father Nathaniel visits him, and they discuss philosophical opinions regarding death and the afterlife.
 A poem by Walt Whitman is read aloud at the funeral.
-After the funeral Claire requests assistance from Nate, but David interrupts them with follow-up news from their Independent Funeral Directors meeting.
+After the funeral, Claire requests assistance from Nate, but David interrupts them with follow-up news from their Independent Funeral Directors meeting.
 Keith and his mother have a heated discussion about the care of Taylor, and the neglected responsibilities of his sister Carla.
 Brenda flirts with a patron at a bar, and he gives her his business card moments before Nate arrives to meet her.

 At "The Plan", the seminar leader gives the group a new assignment: to go outside to ready banks of phones, and call their family members to inform them of specifically how they wish to "renovate their homes" together.
 Robbie goads Ruth into calling a family member, but she fakes a conversation with Claire while listening to an automated message.
 Later, Gabe calls Claire, and asks her to come meet him.
 Nate and Brenda have dinner together, where she tells him of her academic experience and he discusses concepts of death with her.
 In the seminar, the leader asks everyone to close their eyes and imagine that everyone else is laughing at them for being stupid, and then asks the participants if they get the joke.
 Everyone does, except Ruth, who rants at the course instructor.
 After her rant, the leader congratulates her for "knocking down her old house", and proceeds to tell her that now she can rebuild a new house.
 Ruth and Robbie then hang out at a bar where they flirt and Ruth asserts herself in conversation.
 While driving Gabe, Claire witnesses him shoot at another car while they are stopped, but does not see if he has hit anyone.
-Claire later grabs Gabe's gun, and leaves him to go seek help from Keith.
-Keith questions Claire in a supportive tone, while Nate and David are more concerned.
+Claire later grabs Gabe's gun, and leaves him to go home and seek help from David, who calls Keith.
+Keith questions Claire in a supportive tone, while Nate and David are more concerned and confused.
 However, Keith explains to them that Claire was conflicted due to her love for Gabe.

+Production

+Development

+The episode was written by Kate Robin, and directed by Rose Troche.
+This was Robin's second writing credit, and Troche's first directing credit.